 1 John 5:14-15, KJV

-In this case, we are most interested in obtaining a clearer understanding of Endtime events.
+In this case, we are most interested in obtaining a clearer understanding of prophetic events.
 Thus, if we sincerely ask the Lord to show us what the ancient prophecies mean, then we must have the faith to believe that the understanding which we are given has been guided by His Holy Spirit.
 Of course, if we are wise, we will also try -- or test -- the spirits, in order to determine if the revelations we are receiving are really from God, and not just from our own minds, or perhaps even from Satan or a deceptive, lying spirit.
-Please consider the wise advice that is found in these verses:
+Please consider the wise advice that is found in this set of verses:

 "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."

 "And the brethren immediately sent away Paul and Silas by night unto Berea: who coming thither went into the synagogue of the Jews.
 These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so."

 Acts 17:10-11, KJV

 "Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world."